 Massachusetts law establishes two kinds of parental custody, each of which can be jointly or solely held:

-- Legal custody: the “right and responsibility to make major decisions regarding the child’s welfare including matters of education, medical care and emotional, moral and religious development.”
+The “right and responsibility to make major decisions regarding the child’s welfare including matters of education, medical care, and emotional, moral and religious development.”

 The parties may be able to negotiate a marital settlement agreement to settle the issues in the divorce, including custody.
 A negotiated settlement can be cheaper than litigation and the parties will each have input into the results.
 The agreement will still have to be approved as meeting the children’s best interests by the judge in the divorce proceeding.